Please refer to the Medicare section for additional information on Medicare and your GIC benefits.

 Refer to the Benefit Decision Guide for general information, or contact the plans for more detailed information about your health plan choices.
 When selecting a plan, you should consider benefits, convenience, and how your health may change after you retire.

 You may change health plans when you retire

 The GIC must receive the form within 60 days of the retirement.
 Thereafter you may change plans only during annual enrollment, if you move outside of your plan's service area or if you become eligible for Medicare (at which point you must enroll in a GIC Medicare Plan).
 Annual enrollment changes are effective the following July 1.

-Although this happens infrequently, if you have not received a bill within 60 days of retirement, call the GIC to avoid losing your coverage.
+Although this happens infrequently, if you have not received a bill within 60 days of retirement, call the GIC, or submit to our online form to avoid losing your coverage.
 Do not send a payment without a bill unless you are instructed to do so.

 Always keep the GIC informed of your correct address so that you will receive bills and other important materials.
 Learn more about qualifying events and your options here.
 If you plan to be away for several months, or you are ill, make arrangements for your mail to be forwarded, or for a relative or friend to pay your bills for you.

 What happens to your GIC benefits if you are retired and waive your pension